"How are these?" Doumeki asked and showed Watanuki the eggplants he'd bought at the store on the way back home.

 The alarm on the girl's cell phone started beeping, and she jumped and reached to shut it off.

 "Mai-chan, is it time to go to class?"
 Tachibana asked.
 There was a grain of rice stuck to the corner of his mouth.
-His bento box was empty, but the girl's looked as if she had just sat down.
+His bento box was empty, but the girl's was untouched.

 "Eh."
 The girl checked her watch, tapped it, and then checked it again.
 She looked at Watanuki then back to Tachibana.
 "Ah, yes."
 She picked up her uneaten bento.
 "Thank you," she whispered to Watanuki before getting up to follow Tachibana.